donomii/govox/demo/optimisation.md

 Unfortunately for this article, it turned out to be trivially simple.
 In the voxel prep, I was looping over all 9 million voxels and setting them to inactive, each frame.
 It turns out golang is not particularly fast at assigning to arrays, so it was taking around 200ms to clear the voxel array.
 In fact, it was much faster to reallocate the array than it was to clear it, so that's what I did.

 There are some fast routines in the C library for clearing memory, so later on I will investigate the best way to speed this up.
-For now though, it
+For now though, it is good enough.